 You simply cannot visit Japan without trying tabehodai or nomihodai, the all-you-can-eat or all-you-can-drink buffet options that can be found in many izakayas and bars around the country.
 And what better place to get the most out of the experience than the highest beer garden in Tokyo at the beginning of summer?

 - WHERE & WHEN: Mt.
 Takao Beer Mount 2205 Takaomachi, Hachioji, Tokyo.
-From June 15 to October 15.
+Saturday, March 29, 2025, to Sunday, June 22, 2025.

-- MORE INFORMATION: Takaosan-beermount.com
+- MORE INFORMATION: Urban-inc.co.jp/tokyotakao

 8. Otaue Rice Planting Festival, Osaka